-We founded the network in response to difficulties found in many countries, by clients wanting to appoint a law firm experienced in banking litigation that was willing to act in disputes with banks and other financial institutions.
+We founded the network in response to difficulties experienced in many countries, by clients wanting to appoint a law firm experienced in banking litigation that was willing to act in disputes with banks and other financial institutions.
 A very large number of law firms are unwilling to do so because of conflict-of-interest.

-The main objective of the network is to provide members ready access to a law firm in another country, that the member might wish to appoint for assistance on a client’s behalf.
+The main objective of the network is to provide members with ready access to a law firm in another country, that the member might wish to appoint for assistance on a client’s behalf.
 Each member firm has extensive experience of handling claims against banks and other financial institutions, but the network is non-exclusive and there is no obligation to refer cases to each other.

-Member firms are able to exchange information and best practice of interest to other members – examples are claims against banks relating to interest rate swaps and also the manipulation of LIBOR, EURIBOR and FOREX benchmarks.
+Member firms are able to exchange information and best practice of interest to other members – examples are claims against banks relating to interest rate swaps and the manipulation of LIBOR, EURIBOR and FOREX benchmarks.
 The full membership meets annually for a conference, hosted in a different member country each year.

 Current member countries: